 - To apply a powder primer.
 One coat of paint is never sufficient for external use because the polyester powder is slightly porous and will allow moisture through to the steel allowing it to rust.
 Also, areas can be sprayed with too thin a coat, or small reactions can take place-leaving pinholes.

 Fusion Bonded Tri-Resin™ Powder Coat System

 Windridge Coatings Applies the Tri-Resin System on Motorbike frames.
 This includes a chemical corrosion inhibitor and two coats of powder to produce a better seal against the infiltration of moisture, which can eventually cause corrosion.
 A thicker fusion bonded coat of paint is more aesthetically pleasing with excellent chipping resistance.
 This includes the application of a top grade architectural polyester powder, that should retain its' shine and colour for fifteen years.

 Most jobs are turned around within two to three weeks.

 Gloss black is the most common colour for frames but we can apply a satin black finish.
 We carry many of the colours in the Colour charts page.
-These colours are also available in a metallic finish.
-See link Comet Dust.

 How to spray paint your motorcycle